Verde Valley AVA

 Verde Valley is an American Viticultural Area (AVA) encircling the basin of the Verde River located in Yavapai County of central Arizona approximately 100 mi north of the Phoenix metropolitan area.
-It was established as the state's third and the 260^{th}AVA on November 9, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Verde Valley Wine Consortium (VVWC) on behalf of local grape growers and winemakers proposing the viticultural area named “Verde Valley.”
+It was established as the nation's 260th and the state's third wine appellation on November 10, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Verde Valley Wine Consortium (VVWC) on behalf of local grape growers and winemakers proposing the viticultural area named "Verde Valley."

 The Verde River flows through the center of the Verde Valley from the northwest to the southeast.
 Steep foothills surround the valley.
 The Verde Valley viticultural area encompasses approximately 200 sqmi and is not located within, or adjacent to, any other AVA.
-There are 24 commercially-producing vineyards cultivating approximately 125 acre within the AVA, as well as 11 wineries.
+At the outset, there were 24 commercially-producing vineyards cultivating approximately 125 acre sourcing eleven area wineries.
 The petition states that an additional 40 acre of vineyards are planned for planting in the next few years.
 According to the petition, the distinguishing features of the Verde Valley AVA are its climate, soils, and topography.